akiver/csgo-voice-extractor/README.md

 Folder location where audio files will be written.
 Current working directory by default.

+`-mode <string>`

+Output mode that determines how the voices are extracted and saved:

+- `split-compact` (default): separate files per player, without silence
+- `split-full`: separate files per player, with demo-length silence
+- `single-full`: single merged file with all players' voices

 `-exit-on-first-error`

 Stop the program at the first error encountered.
 By default, the program will continue to the next demo to process if an error occurs.